magento/devdocs/guides/v2.3/graphql/index.md

 ![GraphiQL browser]({{page.baseurl}}/graphql/images/graphql-browser.png)

-To begin using GraphiQL, set the GraphQL endpoint by entering `http://<magento2-3-server>/graphql` in the URL bar.
-Then use the browser in the right column to determine how to set up a query.
+To begin using GraphiQL, set the GraphQL endpoint by entering `http://<magento2-3-server>/graphql` in the URL bar, then click **Set endpoint**.
+You can use the browser in the right column to determine how to set up a query.
 Additional examples are also available at [Searches and pagination in GraphQL]({{page.baseurl}}/graphql/search-pagination.html).